 Turmeric is a food spice that gives curry and many other South Asian dishes their bright, orange color.
-It looks a lot like ginger.
-And when you slice through, the inside is bright orange.
-It is used mostly in its dried powder form though recently has become popular as a capsule.
+It looks a lot like ginger and is also a rhizome.
+When sliced, the inside is bright orange.
+It is often used in its dried powder form, though recently it has become popular as a capsule.
 Curcumin – the main molecule in turmeric is known for it’s healing properties and is also an effective anti-inflammatory.
 This spice has been used for centuries as an alternative treatment for a variety of illnesses and medical conditions.

 Turmeric is the health remedy du jour.
-There are a ton of recipes out there that use turmeric, and millions of hits come up when you Google it.
-I add this healthy spice to stews, chillis, lentils and chicken.
-Even Mac and Cheese isn’t safe from a liberal dose of turmeric.
-But when sore throat strikes and you know that your body is fighting off a cold, or worse, my body craves haldi doodh.
-Hot turmeric milk with a touch of sweetness and a twist of pepper.
-And because I’m a fan of all things fast, convenient and delicious here’s my recipe for Turmeric Milk AKA Golden Milk.
-One that you can put together in less than 5 MINUTES!
+There are a ton of recipes out there that use turmeric.
+I add this healthy spice to stews, chillis, lentils, chicken, even Mac and Cheese isn’t safe from a liberal dose of turmeric.
+But when sore throat strikes and you know that your body is fighting off a cold, my body craves haldi doodh.
+Hot turmeric milk with a touch of sweetness and occasionally a twist of pepper.

 Easy Golden Milk Recipe

 Sweetener – I actually like it without any additional sweetness.
 Cow’s milk already has as much mithaas (sweetness) as I need.
-A squeeze of honey though does mellow the spicy aftertaste of turmeric, and tastes great with coconut milk.
+A squeeze of honey though does mellow the spicy aftertaste of turmeric.
+It also tastes great with coconut milk.

-- Heat a cup of milk to almost boiling in the microwave or on the stove top.
+- Heat a cup of milk to almost boiling in the microwave.
+My microwave takes 90 secs for a cup.

-- Add a 1/3 of a tsp of turmeric powder.
-And whisk.
+- Add a 1/3 of a tsp of turmeric powder, stir.